 For example, when we say that 3SAT is a restriction of SAT, we refer to the fact that the set of allowed instances is now restricted to 3CNF formulae (rather than to arbitrary CNF formulae).
 In both cases, the computational problem is to determine satisfiability (or to find a satisfying assignment), but the set of instances (i.e., the promise set) is further restricted in the case of 3SAT.
-The fact that a restricted problem is never harder than the original problem is captured by the fact that the restricted problem is reducible to the original one (via the identity mapping).
+The fact that a restricted problem is never harder than the original problem is captured by the fact that the restricted problem is Karp-reducible to the original one (via the identity mapping).

 Other uses and some reservations.
 In addition to the two aforementioned generic uses of the notion of a promise problem, we mention that this notion provides adequate formulations for a variety of specific computational complexity notions and results.
-Examples include the notion of "unique solutions" (see Section 6.2.3) and the formulation of "gap problems" as capturing various approximation tasks (see Section 10.1).
+Examples include the notion of "unique solutions" (see [13, Sec.
+(6.2.3]) and the formulation of "gap problems" as capturing various approximation tasks (see [13, Sec.
+10.1]).
 In all these cases, promise problems allow to discuss natural computational problems and make statements about their inherent complexity.
 Thus, the complexity of promise problems (and classes of such problems) addresses natural questions and concerns.
 Consequently, demonstrating the intractability of a promise problem that belongs to some class (e.g., saying that some promise problem in $\mathcal{NP}$ cannot be solved by a polynomial-time algorithm) carries the same conceptual message as demonstrating the intractability of a standard problem in the corresponding class.
-In contrast, as indicated at the end of $\S2.4.1.1$ , structural properties of promise problems may not hold for the corresponding classes of standard problems (e.g., see Exercise 2.36).
+In contrast (as indicated in the caveat of Sec.
+5.1.1.3), structural properties of promise problems may not hold for the corresponding classes of standard problems (e.g., see Exercise 5.2).
 Indeed, we do distinguish here between the inherent (or absolute) properties such as intractability and structural (or relative) properties such as reducibility.